claireandj666/Machine-Learning-Projects/README.md

 a.
 Determine the dataset is banlanced or not.
 If not,
 b.
 For each n(learn) ∈ {0.5n, 0.9n}, I repeated the following steps 100 times:

     1. Randomly split the dataset into two mutually exclusive datasets D(validation) and D(learn) with size n(validation) and n(learn) such that n(learn) + n(validation) = n.
-    2. Use Dlearn to fit random forrest, radial svm, logistic, logistic lasso, and logistic ridge.
+    2. Use D(learn) to fit Random Forest, radial SVM, Logistic, Logistic Lasso, and Logistic Ridge (five statistical models).
-    3. Tune the hyper parameters (of radial svm, logistic lasso, and logistic ridge) using 10-fold CV.
+    3. Tune the hyper parameters (of radial SVM, Logistic Lasso, and Logistic Ridge) using 10-fold CV.
-    4. For each estimated model calculate the 1)training rate
+    4. For each estimated model calculate the
+        1) training rate
         2) minimum cross-validation rate
         3) test misclassification error rate

+c.
+Evaluate the cross validation error of lasso and ridge over m = 25 values of λ.
+This is a great way to plot all results in the same graph.
+d.
+Evaluate the cross validation error of radial SVM.
+e.
+Record the time it takes to cross-validate Ridge/Lasso logistic regression and SVM for each n(learn).
+f.
+Record the time it takes to fit a single Ridge/Lasso, Logistic Regression, Random Forest and SVM, using the optimal hyper parameters for each n(learn).
+G. Determine the importance of parameters using Ridge and Lasso model in two different training set {0.5n, 0.9n}.